 Through our extensive development of CUT&RUN assays to various targets, EpiCypher has found that antibodies that work well in ChIP may not always work in CUT&RUN.
-To address this unmet need for researchers, EpiCypher has begun screening antibodies for high quality performance in CUT&RUN and its sister technology CUT&Tag.
+To address this unmet need for researchers, EpiCypher has begun screening antibodies for high quality performance in CUT&RUN and its sister technology CUT&Tag (see the growing list of antibodies: epicypher.com/cut-and-run-antibodies).
 Below we outline our criteria for antibodies to chromatin-associated proteins and histone PTMs.

-Chromatin-associated protein targets: EpiCypher has recently launched CUTANATM Compatible Antibodies for chromatin associated protein targets (see the growing list of antibodies: epicypher.com/cut-and-run-compatible-antibodies).
-Every lot of a CUTANA Compatible Antibody is validated directly in CUT&RUN and/or CUT&Tag mapping assays.
-To pass testing, the antibody must generate CUT&RUN (and/or CUT&Tag) genomic distribution profiles consistent with the reported function of the target protein (for example, DNA binding motif analysis for TFs).
+Chromatin-associated protein targets: EpiCypher has recently launched CUTANATM CUT&RUN Antibodies to Chromatin-Associated Proteins.
+Every lot of CUTANA

+Chromatin-Associated Protein Antibody is directly validated in CUT&RUN and/or CUT&Tag assays and must meet our "CUTANA Compatible" criteria for superior performance.
+To pass testing, the antibody must generate reliable and high signal-to-noise CUT&RUN and/or CUT&Tag data and display genomic distribution profiles consistent with the reported function of the target protein (for example, DNA binding motif analysis for TFs).
 Our scientists are continuously testing antibodies to novel targets.
 For targets of interest not on this list, contact us for antibody recommendations: techsupport@epicypher.com.

-Histone PTM targets: Antibodies to histone PTMs are particularly susceptible to off-target cross-reactivity which can compromise biological interpretations.
+Histone PTM targets: Antibodies to histone PTMs are particularly susceptible to off-target cross-reactivity which can compromise biological interpretations4.
 EpiCypher has conducted extensive studies of histone PTM antibodies in ChIP-seq by using our exclusive SNAP-ChIP® nucleosome spike-in control technology.
-Although the majority of antibodies exhibit major problems such as poor specificity and/or low efficiency, best-in-class reagents for ChIP-seq do exist, and have been identified using SNAP-ChIP Spike-ins (see ref and chromatinantibodies.com Maryanski et al., In preparation).
-As noted above, EpiCypher has recently launched the first SNAP Spike-in Controls for CUTANA CUT&RUN assays (i.e. the SNAP-CUTANA K-MetStat Panel).
-We are currently using these novel spike-ins for histone PTM antibody validation in CUT&RUN and CUT&Tag, and plan to launch the first set of validated histone lysine methylation antibodies in the coming months.
+Although the majority of antibodies exhibit major problems such as poor specificity and/or low efficiency, best-in-class reagents for ChIP-seq do exist, and have been identified using SNAP-ChIP Spike-ins (see ref 4 and chromatinantibodies.com Maryanski et al., In preparation).